wrapl/minilang/docs/library/tasks.rst

    Returns a task which calls :mini:`Fn(Arg₁,  ...,  Argₙ)`.

+:mini:`meth (Task₁: task) * (Task₂: task): task::set`
+   Returns a :mini:`task::set` that completes when all of its sub tasks complete,  or any raises an error.

+:mini:`meth (Task₁: task) + (Task₂: task): task::set`
+   Returns a :mini:`task::set` that completes when any of its sub tasks complete,  or any raises an error.

 :mini:`meth (Task: task):done(Result: any): any | error`
    Completes :mini:`Task` with :mini:`Result`,  resuming any waiting code.
 Raises an error if :mini:`Task` is already complete.